UPPS 03.01.12 - Use of Courtesy Vehicles and Vehicle Allowances Provided by the University

 This policy applies to all university vehicles, including those owned or leased by the university, as well as courtesy vehicles provided to certain authorized staff by local car dealerships.

 The IRS may assess penalties and interest against employees who fail to comply with this policy.
 In addition, the university may discipline employees who do not comply with this policy.

-If other university-related groups wish to supply vehicles to university employees, the group must send written documentation of the arrangement to the director of Payroll and Tax Compliance who will review and approve for compliance with this policy.
+If other university-related groups wish to supply vehicles to university employees, the groups must send written documentation of the arrangement to the director of Payroll and Tax Compliance, who will review and approve for compliance with this policy.